FinnishCancerRegistry/popEpi/README.md

 SIRs / SMRs
 -----------

 One can make use of the `sir` function to estimate indirectly standardised incidence or mortality ratios (SIRs/SMRs).
 The data can be aggregated by `lexpand` or by other means.
-While `sir` is simple and flexible in itself, one may also use `sirspline` to estimate spline functions for the effect of e.g. age as a continuous variable on SIRs.
+While `sir` is simple and flexible in itself, one may also use `sirspline` to fit spline functions for the effect of e.g. age as a continuous variable on SIRs.

 ``` r
 data(popmort)